Skip to content

 name arguments description

-graph_loading (graph: Graph object which is loading) emitted once an individual graph begins loading.
+graph_loading (graph: Graph, tab: Tab) emitted when an individual graph starts loading.

 Example